Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Safe tests for Two Proportions

 with $t_{a1}$ the number of outcomes $1$ in stream $a$ among the first $t_a$ ones, and $t_{b1}$ the number of outcomes $1$ in stream $b$ among the first $t_b$ ones.
 According to the {null hypothesis}, we have that $\theta^*_a = \theta^*_b = \theta_0$ for some $\theta_0 \in \Theta=[0,1]$. (\ref{eq:first}) now simplifies to:

 with $t_1$ the number of ones in the sequence $y^{t_a+t_b}= y_{1}, \ldots, y_{t_{a}+t_b}$, and similarly for $t_0$.

 We now run through the results of the previous section for this instantiation of our test.
-Again, we start with the case of a simple $\cH_1 = \{P_{\theta^*_a,\theta^*_b} \}$. (\ref{eq:simpleevar}) considerably simplifies and can be written as:
+Again, we start with the case of a simple $\cH_1 = \{P_{\theta^*_a,\theta^*_b} \}$. (\ref{eq:simpleevar}) can now be written as:

 Theorem~\ref{simpleSproportions} tells us that this is an \E variable.
-Since $\{P_{\theta}: \theta \in \Theta \}$, the Bernoulli model, is convex, the theorem also tells us that in this case the simple \E variable with simple alternative is always $(\theta^*_a,\theta^*_b)$-GRO.
+Since $\{P_{\theta}: \theta \in \Theta \}$, the Bernoulli model, is convex, the theorem also tells us that in this case the generic \E variable with simple alternative is always $(\theta^*_a,\theta^*_b)$-GRO.

-We now turn to the simple \E-variable relative to arbitrary prior $W_1$.
+We now turn to the generic \E-variable relative to arbitrary prior $W_1$.
 For the Bernoulli model the Bayes posterior predictive distribution is itself a Bernoulli distribution, with its parameter equal to the posterior mean.
-Therefore, we again get a considerable simplification: the simple \E-variable relative to prior $W_1$ is still given by (\ref{eq:simplewithprior}), but this now simplifies to:
+Therefore, while the generic \E-variable relative to prior $W_1$ is still given by (\ref{eq:simplewithprior}), this now simplifies to:

 Combining this with (\ref{eq:sixthb}) we infer that

 where $ \breve\theta_a | Y^{(j-1)} = {\bf E}_{\theta_a \sim W \mid Y^{(j-1)}}[\theta_a]$ and $\breve\theta_b |Y^{(j-1)} = {\bf E}_{\theta_b \sim W \mid Y^{(j-1)}}[\theta_b]$ and $\breve\theta_0 |Y^{(j-1)} = (n_a/n) \breve\theta_a \mid Y^{(j-1)} + (n_b/n)\breve\theta_b \mid Y^{(j-1)}$. \paragraph{Simplified Calculations with Independent Beta Priors} Now take the special case in which $\theta_a$ and $\theta_b$ are independent under the prior $W_1$ with marginals $W_a$ and $W_b$.
 In this case, $\theta_a$ and $\theta_b$ are also independent under the posterior, and we can simplify $ \breve\theta_a | Y^{(j-1)} = {\bf E}_{\theta_a \sim W_a \mid Y^{(j-1)n_a}_{a}}[\theta_a]$, the expectation of $\theta_a$ under the posterior $W_a$ given all data so far in group $a$, and similarly for group $b$.
 Using beta priors, this expectation is easy to calculate and we get: \begin{proposition} Let $\theta_a,\theta_b$ be independent under $W_1$, with marginals $W_a$ and $W_b$ respectively.
 Suppose that these are beta priors with parameters $(\alpha_a,\beta_a)$ and $(\alpha_b,\beta_b)$ respectively.
 Then, upon defining $U_a = \sum_{i=1}^{(j-1) n_a} Y_{i,a}, U_b = \sum_{i=1}^{(j-1) n_b} Y_{i,b}, U = \sum_{i=1}^{(j-1) n} (Y_{i,a} + Y_{i,b})$ we have that $\breve\theta_a,\breve\theta_b,\breve\theta_0$ as above satisfy: $\breve\theta_a| Y^{(j-1)} = (U_a + \alpha_a)/((j-1) n_a + \alpha_a + \beta_a )$, $\breve\theta_b| Y^{(j-1)} = (U_b + \alpha_b)/((j-1) n_b + \alpha_b + \beta_b ) $ respectively, and $\breve\theta_0| Y^{(j-1)}$ is as further above.
 In the special case that we fix the prior parameters in the groups proportional to the group size fraction $\kappa:= n_b/n_a$, i.e we fix $\alpha_b = \kappa \alpha_a$, $\beta_b = \kappa \beta_a$, the expression for $\breve\theta_0$ simplifies to $\breve\theta_0 |Y^{(j-1)} = (U + (1+\kappa) \alpha_a)/ ((j-1) n + (1 +\kappa) \alpha_a + (1+ \kappa) \beta_a) $. \end{proposition}